- The Enterprise

 “But this is also a major opportunity to educate people,” DeMarco said.
 “A smart education campaign can make a difference.”

-The coalition plans to partner with high-level politicians and possibly athletes in radio and TV advertisements to tell Maryland residents how they can benefit from the law.
+The coalition plans to partner with politicians and possibly athletes in radio and TV advertisements to tell Maryland residents how they can benefit from the law.